 When we say that a layout is correct, we mean that each element’s positioning, size, and shape on the screen are all accurate.
 Elements should not be overlapping, and they should be visible rather than buried.

 A visual element can be an image, a page, a section of a page, or a portion of an image.
 The typeface, color, brightness, contrast, and other visual elements must be properly.

-Visual regression testing, often known as visual software testing, is a quality assurance activity that verifies if the visible features of an application’s user interface appear appropriate to the user.
-Visual Validation Testing is another name for it.
+Visual regression testing, often called visual software testing, is a quality assurance activity that verifies if all visible elements of an application’s user interface (UI) appear consistent and appropriate to the user.
+It’s also known as visual validation testing.

 Read also: Regression Testing: Complete Guide

 Visual regression testing is becoming increasingly crucial in today’s continuous integration processes to ensure that new changes do not mess up the layout as the program evolves from version to version and across browsers.